tbennun/cudnn-training/README.md

 =====

 - this project was forked from https://github.com/tbennun/cudnn-training

 - additionally RElu activatons for the biased convolution layers were applied

 - based on http://cs231n.github.io/neural-networks-1/ the RElu activation is done after the convolution bias was applied

+- Adam applied  (best result on MNIST dataset: 0.80% classification error on only 10000 iterations (batchsize:128) reached; best result on MNIST dataset 1000 iterations (batchsize 64) classifcation error: 1.58% using a scheduled learning rate)

+- based on http://cs231n.github.io/neural-networks-3/ Adam is implemented

 - a DropOut Layer was applied
 - DropOut is based on https://devtalk.nvidia.com/default/topic/1028240/cudnn/how-to-implement-a-dropout-layer-using-cudnn-/
   (its applied  after the first dense (fully-connected) layer.  see: https://www.tensorflow.org/tutorials/estimators/cnn)

 - Nesterov Momentum was applied  (best result on MNIST dataset: 0.80% classification error on 100000 iterations (batchsize: 32)
 - based on http://cs231n.github.io/neural-networks-3/ Nesterov Momentum is implemented
-- Adam applied  (best result on MNIST dataset: 0.80% classification error on only 10000 iterations (batchsize:128) reached; best result on 1000 iterations (batchsize 64) classifcation error: 1.58% using a scheduled learning rate)
-- based on http://cs231n.github.io/neural-networks-3/ Adam is implemented

 - tested on Win10PRO (v1607) 64bit CUDA 9.0 (CUDNN 7) device driver: 398.36 VS2017 Community v15.5.6 (toolset v140 of VS2015)  using cudnn64_7.dll, cublas64_90.dll, cudart64_90.dll

 - the CMAKE file, cudnn-training.sln and cudnn-training.vcxproj from forked repo do not work in VS2017 (since I don't use CMAKE, instead I created a new project in VS2017)

 - added CompileCU.bat (to compile lenet.cu with nvcc.exe using VS2015 cl.exe and CUDA 9.0 toolkit to an .obj file, which then is linked   to the project)

 - in the VS2017 project property settings  $(CUDA_PATH)\include needs to be added to the "Additional Include Directories"

 - all these dependencies were added in Linker/Additional Dependencies:

    cudnn\cudnn.lib